CloudLabsAI-Azure/Cloud-Native-Application/labguide/migrate-mondodb-to-cosmosdb-using-dbmigration.md

    nodejs server.js
    ```

-### Task 2: Create Migration Project and migrate data to Azure CosmosDB
+### Task 2: Create a Migration Project and migrate data to Azure CosmosDB

 In this task, you will create a Migration project within Azure Database Migration Service, and then migrate the data from MongoDB to Azure Cosmos DB.
 In the later exercises, you will be using the Azure CosmosDB to fetch the data for the products page.